How to Evaluate Any Protection Plan

 OnPoint Warranty

-OnPoint Warranty has built a strong reputation among furniture retailers for their retailer-facing program structure and responsive claims handling.
-Their plans are designed to be presented naturally at the point of sale — not as a hard upsell — and their claim dispatch process is built around speed and transparency.
-Retailers who partner with OnPoint consistently report high customer satisfaction scores on claim resolution.
+OnPoint Warranty has built a strong reputation among furniture retailers for their responsive claims handling and retailer-facing program structure.
+Their plans are designed to be presented naturally at point of sale, and their claim dispatch process is built around speed and transparency.
+They also publish extensive retailer education resources — including guides on revenue growth, ecommerce integration, and the future of the industry.

 Guardian Products

-Guardian Products is one of the most established names in furniture protection, with decades of experience serving both independent furniture retailers and national chains.
-Their breadth of coverage options — spanning fabric, leather, case goods, outdoor furniture, and power pieces — makes them a strong fit for retailers with diverse inventory.
+Guardian Products is one of the most established names in furniture protection, with decades of experience serving independent retailers and national chains.
+Their breadth of coverage options — spanning fabric, leather, case goods, outdoor, and power furniture — makes them a strong fit for retailers with diverse inventory.
 Buyers covered by Guardian plans benefit from a large national technician network and clear claim processes.

 Questions to Ask